Blackhawks Announce Preseason Schedule; Milwaukee Home Game

 Blackhawks announce preseason schedule; Milwaukee home game originally appeared on NBC Sports Chicago

-The Blackhawks released their preseason schedule for the upcoming 2022-23 season, along with a special announcement for playing in Milwaukee.
+The Blackhawks released their preseason schedule for the upcoming 2022-23 season, along with a special announcement of a home preseason game in Milwaukee.

 Here is the preseason schedule: